Content marketing works, and a good content marketing platform will help you make it work.

 The platform helps maximize profits and optimize marketing spend by targeting the right customers with the right content at the right time.

-Kapost is a full suite content marketing software company that offers tools for content marketing program management, operations, and insights.
+Kapost is a full-suite content marketing software company that offers tools for content marketing program management, operations, and insights.

 Newscred is an enterprise content marketing platform that includes a ton of impressive tools to analyze your content and surface insights, come up with better content ideas, manage your content operations, and publish content hubs for your customers.
 It’s one of my personal favorite content marketing platforms.

 Percolate is another high-powered content marketing platform capable of doing pretty much everything.
-You can look at it as the control center for a mature content marketing program.
+You can look at it as the control center for a mature content marketing strategy.
 It’s an operations management solution on steroids, with capabilities like:

 - Campaign planning

 - Advanced analytics